eric2788/comp380f-project/README.txt

-3. the list of additional features implementedand any necessary details for running them successfully additional features:  Batchuploading of photos and it successfully pass it to the database Drag-and-Drop of files for uploading photos Storing photos to the Apache Derbydatabase and the input progress occur error Addingand showingfavorite menu items for a registered user????
+3. the list of additional features implementedand any necessary details for running them successfully additional features:  Batchuploading of photos and it successfully pass it to the database Drag-and-Drop of files for uploading photos which not yet completed Storing photos to the Apache Derbydatabase and the input progress occur error Addingand showingfavorite menu items for a registered user which not yet completed